What Are Ordinals? A Guide to NFT Inscriptions on Bitcoin

 Ordinal Punks

 Ordinal Punks is a collection of 100 profile picture NFTs minted within the first 650 inscriptions.
 The collection pays tribute to the famous CryptoPunks NFTs.
-Based on the project’s sales data, the average price of these NFTs was $71,860 at the time of writing.
+Based on the project’s sales data, the average price of these NFTs was $71,860 shortly after they launched (February 23, 2023).

 Taproot Wizards